fotober

 Your brand identity should reflect your professional approach and resonate with your target market.
 Include a professional headshot and a compelling "About" section to build trust.
 Share your photography process and highlight what sets your services apart from others.
 Adding a blog to share tips can also help establish your expertise in real estate photography.

 Industry surveys show that real estate photographers charge between $200-$800 per property, depending on location and experience.
 To set competitive rates, research local market rates by analyzing competitors and interviewing real estate agents.
 Consider offering package deals that include specialized services, such as twilight shots or drone photography.
 Keep track of your time and expenses to ensure profitability.
+If you're wondering how much to charge for real estate photos, start by researching local competitors and the types of services they offer in each pricing tier.
+Clear pricing gives you flexibility to scale and helps clients understand your value.

 Create clear pricing tiers based on property size and service level: